Jedwabne: History

+World War II

+In September 1939 following the Invasion of Poland at the start of World War II, Jedwabne was briefly occupied by German troops who deported some 300 men to forced labor camps prior to transferring the area to the Soviets.

 Soviet occupation

-Following the Soviet invasion of eastern Poland in World War II in fulfillment of the Molotov–Ribbentrop Pact, between 1939 and 1941 the Soviet NKVD conducted anti-Polish repression.
+Following the Soviet invasion of eastern Poland in fulfillment of the Molotov–Ribbentrop Pact, between 1939 and 1941 the Soviet NKVD conducted anti-Polish repression.
 It was preceded by a successful Soviet attack against a Polish partisan unit stationed in the Kobielne Wilderness.
 In 1940 the town had 3,985 residents: 3,670 Poles, 250 Jews, and 65 Belarusians.
-The NKVD arrested a number of Poles and their families and deported them to Siberia.
-The NKVD arrested and killed Parson Ryszard Marian Szumowski.
+The NKVD arrested a number of residents and their families and deported them to Siberia.

 German occupation

-Jedwabne pogrom

-In September 1939 following the Invasion of Poland, Jedwabne was briefly occupied by German troops who deported some 300 men to labor camps prior to transferring the area to the Soviets.
 On 23 June 1941, as part of Operation Barbarossa, German troops reoccupied Jedwabne.
 Jewish refugees from Wizna and Radziłów, where on 7 July Jews were burned alive in a barn, took refuge in Jedwabne.

-On 10 July 1941, the town's Jews were forced to assemble in the town square; There is no consensus weather the violence was performed by Polish men supported by German troops or it was done by Germans as in other parts of the occupied territory.
+On 10 July 1941, the town's Jews were forced to assemble in the town square; there is a general consensus that the violence was performed by Polish men supported by German troops.
 A group of perpetrators humiliated and killed some of the assembled Jews.
-Some 50 to 70 Jews were forced to tear down the statue of Lenin and place the pieces in a barn, after which they were beaten to death.
+Some 50 to 70 Jews were forced to tear down the Soviet-built statue of Lenin and place the pieces in a Polish farmer's barn, after which they were beaten to death.
 The perpetrators men then marched the rest of the Jews into the barn and set it alight.
 Casualty estimates vary; a forensic investigation in 2002 set the number at 340 dead, while other estimates range as high as 2,000.
 Accounts differ as well as to the number of survivors of the massacre (between 125 and 302).
 Some 12 of the Polish perpetrators were convicted in 1949, receiving prison sentences of eight to fifteen years.
-However, it needs to be remembered that sentence was issued by occupational soviet jurisdiction, who was keen into increasing Polish-Jewish tensions.
+However, it needs to be remembered that sentence was issued by occupational Soviet jurisdiction, who was keen into increasing Polish-Jewish tensions.
 Even more, because of the situation, there might not be a chance for a fair-trial.

 Following the massacre, some of the surviving Jews were interned in the Jedwabne ghetto; one to three months later, the ghetto was dissolved and the inmates expelled to the Łomża Ghetto.
 From there, on 2 November 1942, they were transferred to the Zambrów transit camp; and from there, in January 1943, to the Auschwitz extermination camp.
 Some Jedwabne Jews managed to flee the ghetto liquidations, and some of them survived the war.